-The Company's maximum exposure to credit risk is limited to the carrying value of trade receivables and other, long-term receivables and cash and cash equivalents.
+The Company's maximum exposure to credit risk is limited to the carrying value of trade receivables and other, long-term receivables, short-term investments and cash and cash equivalents.

-The Company's receivables of \$46.6 million (March 31, 2021 - \$40.0 million) are comprised primarily of current balances owing.
+The Company's receivables of \$38.8 million (March 31, 2022 - \$46.6 million) are comprised primarily of current balances owing.
 The Company performs monthly reviews of its receivables and establishes an appropriate provision using the expected credit loss model.
-As a result of COVID-19 and the uncertainties of local economic recoveries, certain tenants may experience financial difficulty, which may have an impact on the tenant's ability to continue to pay rent as it becomes due.
+As a result of COVID-19 and the uncertainties of local economic recoveries, certain tenants may experience financial difficulty which may have an impact on the tenant's ability to continue to pay rent as it becomes due.

-The Company's long-term receivables of \$62.8 million (March 31, 2021 - \$61.6 million) are comprised of \$61.9 million (March 31, 2021 - \$60.7 million) of receivables from partners and \$0.9 million (March 31, 2021 - \$0.9 million) of long-term receivables from a sale of real estate property in a prior year.
+The Company's long-term receivables of \$63.1 million (March 31, 2022 - \$62.8 million) are comprised of \$62.2 million (March 31, 2022 - \$61.9 million) of receivables from partners and \$0.9 million (March 31, 2022 - \$0.9 million) of long-term receivables from a sale of real estate property in a prior year.
 The Company reviews the receivables from partners and other long-term receivables on a quarterly basis to determine if provisions are required.

-The Company's cash and cash equivalents and short-term investments, including deposits of \$238.1 million (March 31, 2021 - \$383.8 million), are held with major financial institutions that are rated AA by a recognized credit agency.
+The Company's cash and cash equivalents and short-term investments, including deposits of \$224.4 million (March 31, 2022 - \$238.1 million), are held with major financial institutions that are rated AA by a recognized credit agency.
 The Company does not expect any related counterparties to fail to meet their obligations.